Wilson (chair), Aune, Carlisle, Downey, Fisanick, House, Kearcher, McCullough, McVey, Nora, Pathak, Schwerdt, Vanderlaan, Waterhouse, Murray

 The English Department also awards regularly the following: the English Faculty Award; the Minor Major Award/the EAPSU Outstanding English Major Award; the Literary Criticism Award; the Eleanore C. Hibbs Secondary English Education Award; and the Eleanore C. Hibbs Freshman Writing Award.
 Contact the English Department for details.

-Besides preparing students for graduate work in English and American literature, English education, linguistics, library studies, law, communication and a number of other fields, the English program offers career opportunities in such positions as secondary school teacher, newspaper reporter and editor, magazine writer and editor, creative writer, public information officer, technical writer, proofreader, radio and TV reporter and editor, online reporter and editor, and publishing company writer and editor.
+Besides preparing students for graduate work in English and American literature, English education, linguistics, library studies, law, creative writing, journalism, mass communication and a number of other fields, the English program offers career opportunities in such positions as secondary school teacher, newspaper reporter and editor, magazine writer and editor, online reporter and editor, creative writer, public information officer, technical writer, proofreader, radio and TV reporter and editor, and publishing company writer and editor.